 A more recent overview of the contribution of women to the history of both Queen Mary and Westfield colleges was published in 2007 to coincide with the Women at Queen Mary exhibition which was held in the Octagon that same year.
 The book costs £7.95 (excluding p&p).
 Download an order form:

 You can also view profiles of notable women from Westfield College by visiting the Women at Queen Mary website.
-Click here to begin your tour.
+View the virtual exhibition.

 A newly produced CD, Queen Mary and Westfield: A Literary and Musical celebration, is devoted to the artistic visions and expressions of two key figures in the history of both colleges: Robert Tong, Registrar and Secretary of Queen Mary College from the immediate post-war years to the mid-1970s, and Constance Maynard, First Mistress of Westfield College from 1882 until 1913.